antoniovs1029/SMH-Probabilities-Experiments/README.md

 # Future Work
 ## Methods Ideas
 + One approach is to think that only documents that contain 'm' words of a given topic are related to this topic.
 The user shall indicate the 'm' parameter, and then all the documents associated with a topic should be found.
 Later, probabilities could be calculated, by only looking at the subset of the corpus formed by the documents associated with a topic.
-+ Similar to the approach of the previous point, is to make tuples pairing the words that belong to a topic, and finding the intersection of the set of documents in which they appear.
++ Similar to the approach of the previous point, is to make duples pairing the words that belong to a topic, and finding the intersection of the sets of documents in which they appear.
 This should be repeated for every posible pairing of words.
 Then a parameter 'p' should be selected by the user, to select the documents that appear in p% of the pairs.
 This might be computationally heavy, depending on the topics sizes.
 + Another idea is to somehow include weights such as the tf-idf or the number of collisions that occured during the SMH with each word of a topic, in order to get the probabilities.

 ## Others